zenika-open-source/open-source-white-paper/en/01-getting-started.md

 * [CodeTriage](https://www.codetriage.com/) is a tool for subscribing to open source projects and receiving new requests for contributions every day.

-* [First contributions](https://firstcontributions.github.io/) is a little different, it's a workshop to make your first contribution in less than five minutes.
+* [First contributions](https://firstcontributions.github.io/) is a little different, it is a workshop to make your first contribution in less than five minutes.
 It introduces the basis of the Git workflow to make contributions on GitHub.
 In addition to this tutorial, the website offers links to *"Good First Issues"* of large GitHub projects.

 * Evenings or community events like [HacktoberFest](https://hacktoberfest.digitalocean.com/) are also a good way to get started on projects looking for contributors.
-For example, the [hack.commit.push](https://hack-commit-pu.sh/) offers an open source development day, open to everyone, regardless of your level.
+For example, the [hack.commit.push](https://hack-commit-pu.sh/) organizes an open source development day, open to everyone, regardless of your level.
 At the beginning of the day, introductory workshops are presented, followed by open source contributions with mentors.

-Once you have found your dream project(s), you will need to start reading up on these projects, for example by reading the README, the Code of Conduct and the Contribution Guide.
+Once you have found your dream project(s), you will need to start reading up on these projects, The README is a good entry point for project overview.
+The Code of Conduct and the Contribution Guide are more focused on how to interact with the project and its community.
 It doesn’t take long, but it is mandatory before starting a contribution.
 It will give you the tips, rules and procedures you need to follow, allowing consistency and maintenance of the project.

 **Code of conduct**